 A tremendous thanks to my student research team at Boston College.
-In particular, the work of Xin (Steven) Liu and Kathie Chang sped things along and helped me fill this project with rich, interesting examples.
+In particular, the work of Phil Gill, Xin (Steven) Liu, and Kathie Chang sped things along and helped me fill this project with rich, interesting examples.

-I am also deeply grateful to my colleagues at Boston College, especially to my department chair, Jim Gips, and dean, Andy Boynton, for their unwavering support of the project; to Rob Fichman and Jerry Kane for helping shape the social media section; to Sam Ransbotham for guiding me through the minefield of information security; and to Mary Cronin, Peter Olivieri, and Jack Spang for suggestions and encouragement.
+I am also deeply grateful to my colleagues at Boston College, especially to my former department chair, Jim Gips, and current department chair, Robert Fichman, for their unwavering support of the project; to Jerry Kane for helping shape the social media section; to Sam Ransbotham for guiding me through the minefield of information security; to Mary Cronin, Peter Olivieri, and Jack Spang for suggestions and encouragement; and to the many administrators who have been so supportive of this effort.